-Paper beading is probably one of the least expensive crafts to get into.
-It is also probably the most addictive.
+Paper beading is probably one of the least expensive crafts to get into and, it is the fastest way to produce artsy jewelry.
+Paper beading is also probably one of the most addictive crafts I know of.
 When I talk to people about ‘paper beads’, they often look at me as if I am mad.However, when I show them the beads, the usual response is, wow, you made them from paper?

-Making paper beads also gave me a whole new perspective on the racks of seemingly useless leaflets and free magazines in supermarkets.
-I used to walk past them muttering about wasted trees like a grumpy old hippy.
-But now, I hover around the
+Making paper beads also gives you a whole new perspective on the racks of seemingly useless leaflets and free magazines in supermarkets.
+You will no longer just walk past them muttering about wasted trees like a grumpy old hippy.
+You’ll probably do what I do and hover around the

 Recently, I became so absorbed in feeling all the leaflets in the racks by customer services that at first, I didn’t notice a security guard staring at me.
 I must have looked very odd standing there rubbing leaflets between my fingers as I checked the paper quality and thickness.

 The thing is though, you can’t really get into trouble for taking something that is free can you?
 I think the security guard was more bewildered than suspicious.
 He’s probably never seen anyone spend so much time touching leaflets for over 50s health insurance and flu jabs.
 I expect most people read them rather than feel them.